Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-header/README.md

 ### Header subNavigation

-Unless `showSubNav` is set to `false` the subNavigation element will be rendered as part of the default header if subNavigation data exists for the requested page.
+Unless `showSubNavigation` is set to `false` the subNavigation element will be rendered as part of the default header if subNavigation data exists for the requested page.
 Some stream pages on ft.com contain a subNavigation element and myFT pages contain a submenu which uses the subNavigation element as its base.

 The `breadcrumb` and `subsections` properties are required to render the subNavigation.
 They are added to the navigation data by the [anvil-server-ft-navigation] package and the data is page-specific.